apple/foundationdb/documentation/sphinx/source/api-python.rst

 .. |sync-read| replace:: This read is fully synchronous.
 .. |sync-write| replace:: This change will be committed immediately, and is fully synchronous.

-.. method:: Database.allocate_tenant(tenant_name):

-    Creates a new tenant in the cluster. |sync-write|

-    The tenant name can be either a byte string or a tuple and cannot start with the ``\xff`` byte.
-If a tuple is provided, the tuple will be packed using the tuple layer to generate the byte string tenant name.

 .. method:: Database.delete_tenant(tenant_name):

     Delete a tenant from the cluster. |sync-write|